JC-Morph/alghemy/readme.md

  @sijil="Alghemy/ouroboros/sub-son.wav">
 ```

+### Mutation
 Great, now we have a robust representation of our image in the sound domain.
-Let's mutate that sound with a VST effect plugin.
+Let's mutate it with a VST effect plugin.
 This requires that you install your own VST effects as required by [mrswatson](https://github.com/teragonaudio/MrsWatson).
 ```ruby
 air = air.mutate
 => #<Sound:0x0000000f8c9ec0